Hepatology Nursing Team

 The Hepatology Specialist Nursing team, based at Derriford Hospital currently comprises of:

-Amanda Clements - (Community) Hepatology Advanced Nurse Practitioner
+Amanda Clements - Hepatology Consultant Nurse

-Qualifications: BSc (Hons) MSc, NMP, PGCE
+Qualifications: BSc (Hons) PG Dip, MSc, NMP, PGCE.

-Percy Hendry - Hepatology Trainee Advanced Clinical Practitioner
+Percy Hendry - Hepatology Advanced Clinical Practitioner

 Percy graduated from Plymouth University with Dip HE Nursing in 2000.
 Her first staff nurse post on the Gastroenterology / Hepatology ward ignited her passion for the speciality.
 Enjoying ward work Percy continued to gain experience alongside studying at degree level and successfully achieved BSc in Health Studies.
 In 2009 she became Senior Sister of the ward demonstrating excellent leadership skills ensuring the delivery of high quality patient care at all times.